David Ronis has sustained a rich and diverse career as a director, teacher, singer, actor, and administrator for over 35 years.

-- Currently, he is the Director of the award winning Queens College Opera Studio at the Aaron Copland School of Music, Queens College, City University of New York; and teaches voice at Hofstra University.
+- In August, 2016, David Ronis became the inaugural Karen K. Bishop Director of Opera at the Mead Witter School of Music, University of Wisconsin-Madison.
+Previously, he taught at the Aaron Copland School of Music, Queens College, City University of New York and Hofstra University.

-- A frequent master classes and workshop presenter, David also coaches singers on acting and audition skills.
+- A frequent master classes and workshop presenter, David is a certified teacher of the Michael Chekhov Acting Technique.

-- David is member of the National Opera Association, National Association of Teachers of Singing, the College Music Society, Actors’ Equity Association, the American Guild of Musical Artists and the Screen Actors Guild.
+- David has served on the board of directors of the National Opera Association, and is a member of the National Association of Teachers of Singing, the College Music Society, Actors’ Equity Association, the American Guild of Musical Artists, and the Screen Actors Guild.

 Contact David Ronis for more information.